 So you’re living in the United Kingdom and want to head to the United States along with your dog, whether to relocate or because you’re going on a holiday.
 But what are your options for taking a dog to USA from UK?
-I cover the different options available, plus the requirements for taking a dog to the USA.
-9
+I cover the different options available, as of December 2023, plus the latest requirements for taking a dog to the USA.

 Flying to the USA with a UK Airline

 If you’re planning on flying to the USA with a UK airline, be warned that your pet will need to fly as cargo.
 British Airways doesn’t fly pets in the cabin or even as checked baggage; pet dogs can only fly as cargo.
-Virgin Atlantic also previously flew pets as cargo, but temporarily suspended the service in 2020 and still shows no signs of reinstating the service in 2023.
+Virgin Atlantic also previously flew pets as cargo, but temporarily suspended the service in 2020 and still show no signs of reinstating the service as of December 2023.

 Flying to the USA with a US Airline